Caroline Waters - "Heartfelt & engaging"

 “With a stylistic comfort zone nestled snuggly between George Gershwin, Joni Mitchell and Norah Jones, Caroline Waters is one of those rare artists who have the ability to transform pain and heartache into strength and a love of life that resonates throughout their music.
 Graced with a clear and tender voice, the multi-instrumentalist is part sultry jazz diva, part international minstrel and part idealistic folkster."
 Cat Johnson, Santa Cruz Weekly

-Platinum Jazz Entertainer, Caroline Waters, is a fierce advocate for Equality and Human Rights.
+Platinum Recording Artist, Caroline Waters, is a fierce advocate for Equality and Human Rights.
 Accompanying herself on guitar, piano, percussion and sometimes violin, she shares intensely heartfelt pieces from her extraordinary life adventure.
 Waters is currently promoting her new double album and musical memoir, Finding Venus.
 Finding Venus tells the story of how Caroline was able to recover and find a sense of identity and purpose after a near death accident that left her with post traumatic amnesia at age eighteen.

 Caroline Waters can be booked as a solo artist/ keynote presenter and also with additional world class musicians and actors, such as Irina Chirkova or Aristides Rivas on cello, Katisse Buckingham on sax/ flute/ beat-box, Abraham Laboriel or Jennifer Leitham on bass, Chris Wabich or Mark Schulman on drums, J'Nae Fincannon, Aina O'Kane and Gary Imhoff on vocals, to mention a few.